granthbr/mule-ee/README.md

 ---------------

 Due to restrictions of the Enterprise version, the Docker image needs to be set up for individual usage beforehand.
 To run this as a licenced version of MuleSoft please install the license.
-- provide the Enterprise license file from Mulesoft, located in the source control main repo under the cong folder.
-There is a placeholder in github.
-It can be ignored or removed.
-It needed to be there for the directory to be committed.
+- Collect the Enterprise license file from MuleSoft
+- Copy the license key (be sure to keep the original) in the source control main repo under the lic folder.
+- Be sure not to commit this license.
+It is difficult to invalidate the licesne if it is captured by a third party.

 Once the EE license is added to the github repo, run the build command.

 The directory should look similar this (or the developer's preference):